mjpekala/mjpekala.github.io/index.md

 I am also currently a part-time student (PhD candidate) at the University of Maryland College Park in the Applied Mathematics & Statistics, and Scientific Computation program[AMSC](http://www.amsc.umd.edu).
 Here I am collaborating with members of the Norbert Wiener Center for Harmonic Analysis on problems that lie at the intersection of deep learning and applied mathematics.
-I am a computer scientist by training and hold BS and MS degrees in CS from Johns Hopkins University as well as an MS in AMSC from UMD College Park.
+Prior to joining the AMSC I obtained BS and MS degrees in Computer Science from the Johns Hopkins University.

 When not working or spending time with my family I enjoy puzzles and games; most especially [no limit hold'em](http://forumserver.twoplustwo.com/7/no-limit-holdem/).